fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Object.md

 #### Note
 - The swap of _cInputFile_ and _cType_ is not possible here.
+- If cType is -cCt, then only the first both parameters are allowed.
 - Setting _cInputFile_ and _cType_ appropriate, info screen and generation of configuration templates is possible too.
 See [command line](./FoxBin2Prg_Run.md#usage_1)
 - While possibe, the SCCAPI (SCCTEXT.PRG) compatibility mode is more an idea of the [command line](./FoxBin2Prg_Run.md).